Published on October 7, 2021

 Are you able to graduate high school early and go to college to play the sport you love?
 Congrats!
 Before you clean out your locker, there are some things you should consider.

-For starters, make sure that after 11th grade you meet the NCAA’s requirement as a DI Early Academic Qualifier:
+To break it down, make sure that after 11th grade you meet the following NCAA’s requirements to become a DI Early Academic Qualifier:

 If you’ve got all that, major congrats on that achievement!

-For DII, the Early Academic Qualifier requirements are:
+For NCAA DII, the Early Academic Qualifier requirements are:

-For both DI and DII early qualifiers, graduating high school early is acceptable by the NCAA and you will just need to meet your high school graduation requirements to become eligible for college sports.
+For both DI and DII early qualifiers, graduating high school early is acceptable by the NCAA and you will just need to meet your high school graduation requirements to be eligible to participate in college sports.

 Plan to pack up and head right off to college?
-A timeline can help you feel confident about your decision.
-Ask yourself if you’re ready to tackle college and wave good-bye to high school events just yet?
+Taking time to self relect can help you feel confident about your decision.
+Ask yourself if you’re ready to tackle college and wave goodbye to high school events just yet.
 There will be so many amazing opportunities for you in college, but don’t close out high school before thinking through your college game plan.

-If you are thinking about graduating high school early, but not enrolling right away at college, make sure you keep your amateurism in mind.
+If you are thinking about graduating high school early, but are waiting to enroll right away in college, make sure you keep your amateurism in mind.

-Make sure you keep a timeline and document your sports activities.
-It’s important to note that you may not practice or try out for a professional team, sign a professional contract, nor can you compete and receive prize money from any organization.
+Keep a timeline and document your sports activities.
+It’s important to note that you may not practice or try out for a professional team, or sign a professional contract, nor can you compete and receive prize money from any organization.

 If you delay your enrollment in college after graduating early, you have a “grace period” in which you must enroll in a college in order to maintain your 4 years of collegiate athletic eligibility.
-Some sports allow for a 6 month delay in college enrollment, while other sports allow for 3 years.
-Watch that clock and remain an amateur until you enroll in college.
+Watch that eligibility clock and remain an amateur until you enroll in college.

-There are limits on what grades you must have and how many years of eligibility (4) before an athlete will lose their ability to compete at the collegiate level.
+There are limits on what grades you must have and how many years of eligibility are available before an athlete will lose their ability to compete at the collegiate level.

 Have you spoken with your college coach about what their plans are for you when you enroll in college early?
-Will you be playing right away (against athletes who are 21 years old!) or was the plan to have you enroll and get used to academics first, and then start practice and games the next year?
+Will you be playing right away (against athletes who are 21 years old!) or was the plan to have you enroll and get a head start on your academics, and then start practice and games the next year?

 Check the admissions requirements at the college first before deciding to graduate high school early.